 Oh, and it’s wise to store your ammunition away from, not only your firearms but, any heat-producing sources.

-That wraps up this important safety write-up.
-We hope these personal safety tips helps not only RVers and Campers but everyone who travels.
+Whether you’re RVing or road tripping across the country, we hope these personal safety tips helps not only RVers and Campers but everyone who travels.
 Times are different now.
-It bears repeating to always be vigilant and cautious but still have fun on your adventures.
-Please be safe and watch out for each other.
+Unfortunately, so are some people.
+So, it bears repeating to always be vigilant and cautious but still have fun on your adventures.
+Please travel safely!